 Aperture size is effectively limited because of spherical aberrations that become significant for beams that are "off-axis" by a significant amount.
 So in practice one can only use part of the Fourier spectrum (reciprocal space) to produce an image in TEM.
-You always lose ascentic trouting information to the winds under the produce and the spectrum of the spectrum
+You always lose ascentic trouting information to the winds until the produce of the spectrum of the spectrum